Walhallow Station: History

 Walhallow was sold in 1913 along with all of the plant and stock to Messrs Cumming and Capper.
 The station was reported to have an area of approximately 2500 sqmi at this time.

 Very heavy rains fell in 1925 with the station recording 28 in of rain in the first three months of the year.
 Borroloola on the McArthur River received an equivalent amount.

-In 1929 an Aboriginal employee at the station was murdered by two caucasian employees.
-The aborigine named Paddy had stolen some sweet potatoes from the homestead garden and was confronted by the white-man, William John Everitt.
-Paddy then attacked Everitt and while they were wrestling the other white-man, William John Faulk, pulled Paddy off and sent him back to camp with a kick.
+In 1929 an Aboriginal employee at the station, named Paddy, was murdered by two Caucasian employees, William John Everitt and William John Faulk.
+Paddy had stolen some sweet potatoes from the homestead garden and was confronted by Everitt.
+Paddy attacked Everitt and while they were wrestling Faulk pulled Paddy off and sent him back to camp with a kick.
 Paddy's body was found later beaten to death.
 Both Faulk and Everitt were charged with murder and taken to Darwin for trial.

 Walhallow was once the headquarters of Peter Sherwin and the Sherwin Pastoral Company and was in his possession in 1987.

 The station was purchased by Paraway Pastoral Company, funded by Macquarie Pastoral, in 2009 along with other Georgina Pastoral company and AACo. properties including Clonagh and Davenport Downs.
 Paraway still owned the property in 2012, under the management of Cameron Fulcher.
 The property is run in conjunction with Cresswell Downs.